gradle/gradle/design-docs/dependency-management-projectpriority.md

 We have 3 projects: `common`, `moduleA`, `moduleB`

-* `moduleA` has a dependency on `common`
+* `moduleA` has a dependency on `common 1.1`
 * `moduleB` depends on both `common` and `moduleA`
 * `settings.gradle` only includes `common` and `moduleB`. `moduleA` is being pulled from a repository.

-What happens:

-1. `moduleB` depends on `common` directly and also transitively through `moduleA`.
-2. The version of `common` referenced by `moduleA` happens to be higher.
+* The local version of `common` is `1.0`

+What happens by default:
-3. The higher version of `common` replaces the direct project dependency.
+* For `moduleB` external dependency `common 1.1` replaces the direct project dependency.

+What would happen with `preferProjectModules = true`:
+* Project dependency will be picked over the external dependency.

 ## Use case 2 (project priority should be off)